Xu Xiangyu

 Xu Xiangyu (许翔宇 (Xǔ Xiángyǔ), born 1999) is a Chinese chess grandmaster.
+He is a second of Wei Yi and the Chinese national team captain.

 Career

 Xu earned his grandmaster title in 2017.

 Competing in the Chess World Cup 2019, he upset his higher-rated compatriot Bu Xiangzhi in the first round and Ernesto Inarkiev in the second, before losing to Alexander Grischuk in the third round.

+In 2026, he won the Rilton Cup (the first tournament of the 2026-2027 FIDE Circuit) with 8 points in 9 rounds and no loses, a full point ahead of a three-way tie for 2nd place.

+In May 2026, he won the Chinese Chess Championship at Xinghua with an undefeated score of 8.5/11.